16 Jul 2014

-Now since they are already invested in you to a degree, they are also the best people to ask for a genuine review, the ones who buy your book on Amazon and review it.
 How do you get them to do this?
 Compose a strong email to them appealing to their passion for and knowledge of your genre, as well as their previous interest in your work.
 For some, that will be enough to pique their interest.
 For others, you may want to offer to supply them with the book for free.
-This way you are getting genuine reviews since the books were purchased through the site, but you haven’t required them to buy your book to do so.
+This way you are getting genuine Amazon reviews since the books were purchased through the site, but you haven’t required them to buy your book to do so.

 Contact Amazon’s top reviewers

 The top reviewers for Amazon have earned their status for a reason; they review everything from books to electronics, and other consumers rank their reviews as useful.
 While you might assume these reviewers are out of your reach—after all, they likely receive hundreds of requests a day—they are still worth contacting.
 Even if only a few end up reviewing your book, their reviews could make all the difference.

 - To get started, decide how many reviews you are hoping to get.
 If you have your eye set on 25, you’ll want to reach out to at least 100 reviewers.

 - Take a look through Amazon’s top book reviewers list, and start logging info about your potential reviewers.
 You are looking for reviewers who have already reviewed books in your genre, and once you’ve found them, any additional information you can grab about them, including email addresses, and any personal interests.